Sparse Training of Neural Networks based on Multilevel Mirror Descent: Background on numerical experiments

 Moreover, in addition to comparing the different algorithms for extremely sparse models in Figure~\ref{figureboxplots}, we also compare them over the full range of possible levels of sparsity in Figure~\ref{figureboxplotsfullrange}.
 As before, we include SGD as a dense baseline, as well as pruned versions of the SGD-trained models at various levels of sparsity.
 For sparsity levels that are not as extreme as those considered in Figure~\ref{figureboxplots}, we observe that our method is at least as performant as LinBreg and the pruning approach across different network architectures.

 \paragraph{Mask initialization} We explore the effect of the mask initialization scheme for CIFAR-10 ResNet18 models trained by both ML LinBreg and RigL \citep{evci2020rigl}.
-In particular, we consider three mask initialization schemes as proposed in \cite{evci2020rigl}. \begin{itemize} \item \textit{Uniform:} The mask for each layer of the network is uniformly sampled to achieve the target initial sparsity. \item \textit{Erdős–Rényi (ER):} Both linear and convolutional layers have sparsities proportional to scores where $n_{in}/n_{out}$ refers to the dimensions of the input/output of a linear layer and the number of input/output channels for a convolutional layer. \item \textit{Erdős–Rényi-Kernel (ERK):} Similar to ER except the scores for convolutional layers with $k\times k$ kernels are given by
+In particular, we consider three mask initialization schemes as proposed in \citep{evci2020rigl}. \begin{itemize} \item \textit{Uniform:} The mask for each layer of the network is uniformly sampled to achieve the target initial sparsity, leading to the same level of sparsity in each layer. \item \textit{Erdős–Rényi (ER):} Both linear and convolutional layers have sparsities proportional to scores where $n_{in}/n_{out}$ refers to the dimensions of the input/output of a linear layer and the number of input/output channels for a convolutional layer. \item \textit{Erdős–Rényi-Kernel (ERK):} Similar to ER except the scores for convolutional layers with $k\times k$ kernels are given by

 \end{itemize} In the case of ER and ERK, one would in practice calculate the scores and then determine a global rescaling factor of said scores such that the determined masked model achieves the specified target sparsity.
 The motivation of ER is that layers with many parameters should be very sparse, and ERK makes this more explicit in the case of convolutional layers.